bschollnick/QuickBBS/README.md

 What is QuickBBS?
 =========

-This Django based version of QuickBBS, re-interpretation of the original QuickBBS Bulletin Board Software, for the modern era.
+This Django based version of QuickBBS, an re-interpretation of the original QuickBBS Bulletin Board Software, for the modern era.

 Ideally, it will offer:

 * Forums
 * File Areas / Image Galleries - These are combined, and are mostly complete.
-* Wiki Support - Limited support at this time, you can view HTML, Markdown, ASCII Text Files directly in the File Areas.
+* Wiki Support - Limited support at this time, you can view HTML, Markdown, and ASCII Text Files directly in the File Areas.
+There currently is no support for *editing* files at this time.
-* TBD
+* TBD?

 What's the design